microsoft/azuredevopslabs/labs/vstsextend/github/readme.md

    ![](images/4.png)

-   >You will need to specify what authorization method you want to provide.
-If you choose **Grant Authorization**, the default option, as the authorization method, the dialog shows an **Authorize** button that opens the GitHub login page.
-If you select **Personal access token**, you must obtain a suitable token and paste it into the Token textbox.
+   >We will need to specify what authorization method you want to provide.
+If we choose **Grant Authorization**, the default option, as the authorization method, the dialog shows an **Authorize** button that opens the GitHub login page.
+If we select **Personal access token**, we must obtain a suitable token and paste it into the Token textbox.
 The dialog shows the recommended scopes for the token: ***repo, user, admin:repo_hook***.
 See [this page](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) on GitHub for information about obtaining an access token.

 1. Select **Grant Authorization**.
 Click on the **Authorize** button which opens the **GitHub login page**.

-   Follow the steps required by GitHub to authorize access to your account.
+  We will follow the steps required by GitHub to authorize access to our account.

    ![](images/21.png)

    ![](images/5.png)

-   **Note:**  The authorization is in a new pop-up window, you may have to unblock the pop-up window in your browser.
+   **Note:**  The authorization is in a new pop-up window, we may have to unblock the pop-up window in your browser.

    ![](images/22.png)